A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: A Statistical Hypothesis Testing Framework

-In addition, the secret keys are generated using the hash function $\mathcal{A}$, in that $\zeta_t=\mathcal{A}(\omega_{-N_p:(t-1)})$.
+Let $n \in \mathbb{N}$ denote the text length.
+Let $\omega_{1:n} := \omega_1\cdots\omega_n$ and $\zeta_{1:n} := \zeta_1\cdots\zeta_n$ denote the generated text and the secret keys, respectively.
+Given a prompt and a text $\omega_{1:n}$ generated by the LLM under investigation, we target the problem of whether this LLM utilizes the data generated by another watermarked LLM, in the form of hypotheses: In addition, the secret keys are generated using the hash function $\mathcal{A}$ that depends on the previous tokens.
 The knowledge of $\mathcal{A}$ is only available to the victim and the detector, but not the suspect.
 As such, $\zeta_{1:n}$ are regarded as random variables by the suspect, but are viewed deterministic by the victim and the detector, since they can be calculated by previous tokens plus the knowledge of the hash function.
 Meanwhile, the watermarked LLM generates the next token according to the rule, $\omega_t\sim\mathcal{S}(\mathbf{P}_t,\zeta_t)$, for some decoding function $\mathcal{S}$, and $\mathbf{P}_t$ represents the NTP distribution of the unwatermarked LLM given the prompt and previous tokens.

 Next, we mathematically formulate complete inheritance and partial inheritance.

 \begin{definition}[\textbf{Complete inheritance}] The suspect's LLM follows the same generation rule as the victim's LLM, in that the hash function $\mathcal{A}$ and the decoding function $\mathcal{S}$ of both LLMs are the same if data misappropriation occurs. \end{definition}